oci-pronghorn/FogLight/FourDigitDisplay/README.md

 # Example project:

-The following sketch will demonstrate a basic demo for using the GPS.
+The following sketch will demonstrate a basic demo for using the Four Digit Display.

 Demo code: